 Space.
 The word says it all: a pristine expanse with boundless potential and enough room for anything we could throw at it.
 However, words can be misleading.
 Outer space may be nearly boundless, but the neighborhood we populate is not.
-Currently about 500 operational satellites are in low Earth orbit (LEO), about 80 in medium Earth orbit (MEO), and about 400 in geosynchronous orbit (GEO).1 Accompanying those working instruments are 17,000 pieces of catalogued debris in LEO; 1,000 in MEO; and 1,000 in GEO.2 Every one of those measurable space objects is hurtling around the globe at an astonishing 7-12 kilometers per second, topping speeds on the imperial scale of 15,000 miles per hour.3 One need only conduct a Google image search for satellite to see that space-at least the part of it that we have to contend with is far from spacious.
-Moreover, the threat of space debris in a crowded Earth orbit has significant national security implications.
+Currently there are over 500 operational satellites in low earth orbit (LEO); there are about 80 operational satellites in medium earth orbit (MEO); and there are around 400 operational satellites in geosynchronous orbit (GEO).
+Accompanying those working instruments are 17,000 pieces of catalogued debris in LEO, 1,000 pieces in MEO, and 1,000 pieces in GEO.
+Every single one of those measureable space objects is hurtling around the globe at an astonishing 7-12 kilometers per second, topping speeds on the imperial